 - incineration - at an out-of-state solid waste facility

-About 55% of Vermont residences utilize septic systems, the highest rate in U.S., and approximately 50M gallons of septage was pumped from Vermont’s septic systems in 2015.
+About 55% of Vermont residences utilize septic systems, the highest rate in U.S., and approximately 35-40M gallons of septage is pumped from Vermont’s septic systems annually and the vast majority is disposed at wastewater treatment plants.

 Septage Haulers operating in Vermont (pumping and/or disposing) must pay a fee of $10.00 per 1,000 gallons pumped, rounded to the nearest 1,000 gallon.
 Fees are due quarterly, and submitted using the Septage Reporting and Payment Form (pdf).